cylance/CyBot/README.md

 3)  Download our plugins from this github repo to the plugins directory and restart the chatbot

+4)  Add VirusTotal and Google Safebrowsing API keys to python scripts

 # Props
 Errbot developers for the fantastic tool and customer service